 Hola Ola is in Cala Blanca, a 7 minute drive from Ciutadella heading south.
 You can get there by bike relatively easily as well, with a short 15 minutes route by road or path.

-5. The last rays of sun of the day, from Cala Morell
+5. The last sunrays of the day, from Cala Morell

-Cala Morell has, somehow, a bit of the essence of Santorini: streets of white houses that run along the mountainside, to reach a cove enclosed by twin cliffs where one of the most beautiful sunsets in Menorca is framed.
+Cala Morell has, in a way, a bit of the essence of Santorini: streets of little white houses running along the mountainside, to reach a cove enclosed by twin cliffs framing one of the most beautiful sunsets in all of Menorca.

 Another advantage is that it is a point from which to observe the sunset much less known than other more typical ones, such as the lighthouse of Punta Nati, Cala Blanca or Castell de Sant Nicolau, which although they are still places from which to witness a wonderful sunset, the large number of people who go there can make the experience something less intimate and special.